MicrosoftDocs/powerbi-docs/articles/report-server/reportserver-system-requirements.md

    ms.workload="powerbi"
    ms.date="05/10/2017"
    ms.author="asaxton"/>
-# Hardware and Software Requirements for installing Power BI Report Server
+# Hardware and software requirements for installing Power BI Report Server

 Here you will find the minimum hardware and software requirements to install and run Power BI Report Server.